Luke 3

 the [son] of Methuselah, the [son] of Enoch, the [son] of Jared, the [son] of Mahalaleel, the [son] of Cainan,

-[38] the [son] of Enosh, the [son] of Seth, the [son] of Adam, the [son] of God.
+the [son] of Enosh, the [son] of Seth, the [son] of Adam, the [son] of God .

-Q: Why is it not important for us to know Jesus' earthly lineage through Mary?
-A: If the Bible gives the lineage of Mary, humans will make her lineage become more important than it should be.
-And now we have seen what happened; Mary has become for some the root of the way to worship the beloved Son of God.
-If the Bible gives all her lineage, all her lineage will become the root to go to worship the beloved Son of God Himself, which is not supposed to be that way for humans.
-Mary herself has received the honor already and her lineage should not be involved in the work that the Lord has done for humans through the Son of God.
-Even though Mary herself is the one who carried the beloved Son of God in her womb, Mary's soul can be saved only through true faith in the Son of God.
-It is in the Bible as well.
-When genealogies are traced back to the first human, it is the same way, the trace is linked back to Adam, not to Eve.
+Even though Mary herself was the one who carried the beloved Son of God in her womb, Mary’s soul can be saved only through true faith in the Son of God, which is in the Bible as well.
+When genealogies are traced back to the first human, it is the same way; the trace is linked back to Adam, not to Eve.
 For the Lord, there is a difference between a man and a woman in this respect.
-It is the same way, when it comes to the beloved Son of God, the lineage does not go through Mary, and neither goes through Joseph, the caretaker of the Lord, but all things account only for Mary as the mother who carried the Lord because the Lord must be born through woman to be completely one hundred percent human, but the lineage for her does not need to be mentioned.
-Because the way Mary conceived is not a human way, that is why the Lord did not give any lineage of her in the Bible.
+It is the same way when it comes to the beloved Son of God; the lineage does not go through Mary, and neither goes through Joseph, the caretaker of the Lord.
+However, all things only account for Mary as the mother who carried the Lord because the Lord must be born through woman to be completely one hundred percent human, but the lineage for her does not need to be mentioned.
+Because the way Mary conceived was not a normal human way, the Lord did not give any of her lineage in the Bible.

-But humans forget to think who the true father of the beloved Son of God is.
-And the Father keeps all His promises to humans and Jesus' linage through Joseph will be linked to David as well (Luke 3:31 and Matthew 1:6) and to Abraham (Luke 3:34 and Matthew 1:1).
+But humans forget to think about who the true Father of the beloved Son of God is.
+Also, the Father keeps all His promises to humans, and Jesus’ linage through Joseph will be linked to David as well (Luke 3:31 and Matthew 1:6) and to Abraham (Luke 3:34 and Matthew 1:1).
 The lineage to David is given through Nathan, the son of David in the Gospel of Luke and through Solomon, the son of David in the Gospel of Matthew (See Comments Matthew 1:7).
 The lineage in the Gospel of Matthew is traced back from Solomon to the adoptive father of Joseph, who is Jacob (See Comments Matthew 1:16).
 The lineage in the Gospel of Luke is traced back from Nathan to the real father of Joseph, who is Heli (See Comments Matthew 1:16).
 We know that the lineage in Luke is the lineage from the real father of Joseph, since the lineage in Matthew goes through Jechoniah (See Comments Matthew 1:11).

 Q: Why are we given these two different lineages in these gospels?
 Why do we need the lineage from Joseph's adoptive father as well?
-A: These two gospels give different lineages for a purpose to point out, each lineage has its own purpose of work.
-But both lineages need to be told to reduce the confusion of the person that will work for the Lord.
-Both gospels did not tell the specific details related to the adoptive or real father of Joseph, but in the real historical record itself it has been written down.
-Joseph as a caretaker of the beloved Son of God, he himself has been coached in the way of earthly living as in that time of life when people were working with their hands.
+A: These two gospels give different lineages for a purpose to point out; each lineage has its own purpose of work.
+However, both lineages need to be told to reduce confusion about the person who will work for the Lord.
+Both gospels do not provide specific details related to the adoptive or real father of Joseph, but in the real historical record itself, some details have been written down.
+Joseph, as a caretaker of the beloved Son of God, has been coached in the way of earthly living as was customary in that time of life when people were working with their hands.
 Joseph himself has been taught to work with his hands and to relate to nature.
-When he was married to Mary, and Mary herself had conceived through the Holy Spirit the beloved Son of God, Joseph as an earthly caretaker would have had the duty to teach the beloved Son of God in the way humans were living in that time.
-Joseph worked with his hands and the Lord of life Himself will learn to use hands for living as all humans in that time lived.
+When he was married to Mary, and Mary herself had conceived the beloved Son of God through the Holy Spirit, Joseph, as an earthly caretaker, would have had the duty to teach the beloved Son of God in the way humans were living in that time.
+Joseph worked with his hands, and the Lord of Life Himself will learn to use hands for living as all humans in that time lived.

 Life and Faith Applications.
 From this chapter we can highlight four main life and faith application points.
 1) We need to follow the example of our Lord Jesus and baptize ourselves in water for remission of sins in the name of the Father, the Son Jesus, and the Holy Spirit.
 2) As a true Christian, we must believe in the Trinity of God, Three in One: Father, Son and Holy Spirit.
 3) The Lord Jesus worked with His hands as taught by His earthly caretaker until His prime age when He began to teach.
 We should work for our living and be content with what the Lord provides through our job.
 4) In our jobs we should do only according to the duty required.